Looking for ways to start losing the baby weight after pregnancy? Here are 19 simple but effective ways to lose weight after pregnancy naturally.

 You can do more with your jogging stroller than just walk or run!
 Here’s a great low-impact workout to try with your stroller.

 7. Breastfeed As Long As Possible

 Did you know that breastfeeding can burn up to an extra 500 calories per day?
 Your body is doing so much to feed the baby!
-Check out this breastfeeding-friendly diet pin:
+Read my breastfeeding tips for new moms, then check out this breastfeeding-friendly diet pin:

 8. Join A Gym That Offers Childcare